(reading time: 34 minutes)

 “No girl to save you this time,” Loaf Kincoddlr said.
 The four other knuckles they’d bested in Crosstahl were at the front of the crowd, eager for revenge.
-He tapped the head of his hammer and chuckled.
-Yugo pushed his subordinate back.
+He tapped the head of his hammer and chuckled, but Yugo pushed his subordinate back.

 “Robin.
 What are you still doing here?
-Surely you could have escaped,” he said.
-He twirled the crescent in his hands, quickly enough to create the illusion of a full circle.
+Surely you could have escaped,” he said while twirling the crescent in his hands, rapidly enough to create the illusion of a full circle.
 He spoke through its spinning, the gentle wind it created causing Quillig to cower even more behind the tile.

 “There is no escape if you succeed,” was Rob’s only answer.
 He was weary, so weary that he offered little in the way of banter.
 Being chased across the World Floor does that to a man, no matter how far he has bonepicked.